A Fresh Look at Professional Development Funds

 Professional Development at Large Companies

 Old school professional development funds allocate money for each employee (often requiring a tenure) to further their education or attend a conference.
-The average is $500 – $2000+ depending on the role.
+The average is $500 – $2000+, depending on the role.
 I often work with companies that allocate $5-10k a year.

-What if your team member wanted to take a course on public speaking and hire a speaking coach to help them feel confident on Zoom and present to the board of directors?What if they wanted to advocate for diversity and inclusion at the workplace and wanted to participate in a program that gave them steps to implement?
+What if your team member wanted to take a course on public speaking and hire a coach to help them feel confident on video and present to the board of directors?What if they wanted to advocate for diversity and inclusion at the workplace and wanted to participate in a program that gave them steps to implement?
 Or what if they wanted to get their inbox under control, manage their focus and attention, and be able to prioritize effectively?

 These don't fall under typical professional development but may go a lot farther than a university course in less time required.